Conor-Parle/react-movie-labs/README.md

 Every time I would create a new file I would have to go into src/index.js and make sure to add a new route so that the page was able to be found.

 I would also go into siteHeader every time I would create a new page and I would make sure to add and rename a new label.
 I also made sure the path matched.
 I thought this was my issue with the now playing page but I've checked everything and can't find why it doesn't seem to be loading.
 It is probably just a misspelling or something that i cant seem to find and that's why i've left the code for it in place.

+Movie recomendations and crew/cast additions were different to the others.
+I used the movieDetailsPage.js for these two additions.
+Overall it was similar enough with what I had to do e.g. import it in, add a const = usequery and adjust the return accordingly.
+I got the return wrong at first and it took me a bit of time to figure it out but once I got it for recommendations I got it for crew/cast.